purijatin/njexl_wiki/Home.md

 The standard book, and there is only one for formal software testing is that of [Beizer](http://www.amazon.com/Software-Testing-Techniques-2nd-Edition/dp/1850328803).

-There was no language available which lets me intermingle with Java POJOs and let me write my test automation.
+There was no language available which lets me intermingle with Java POJOs and let me write my test automation (validation and verifications).
 Worse still - one can not write test automation freely using Java.
 As almost all of modern enterprise application are written using Java, it is impossible to avoid Java and write test automation : in many cases you would need to call appropriate Java methods to automate APIs.